LuccaSA/lucca-front/README.md

 @forward '@lucca-front/ng/src/main’;
 ```

-For custom imports, check our advanced usage documentation. (+lien)
+For custom imports, check our [advanced usage documentation](https://prisme.lucca.io/94310e217/p/950783-chargement-des-composants).

-In angular.json, we suggest to add a couple of entries to your paths
+### Include paths

-add this to your stylePreprocessorOptions includePaths:
+In angular.json, we suggest to add a couple of entries to your paths:

 ```
 "architects": {